Monroe County Habitat for Humanity

 Families partner with Habitat for Humanity in the U.S. and around the world to build better lives for themselves and their children.
 Learn more about the types of work we do to build a world where everyone has a decent place to live.

-We offer home repair services to homeowners so they can continue to live in safe, decent homes for years to come.
+Through our Home Preservation program, we offer home repair services to homeowners so they can continue to live in safe, decent homes for years to come.
 Some of our home repair work includes painting, landscaping, weatherization and minor repair services to preserve home exteriors and revitalize neighborhoods.

 How does Home Preservation work?